neondatabase/website/next/content/docs/guides/stepzen.md

 In addition to having StepZen generate the query that is sent to the Neon database, you can also define a raw query in the GraphQL schema.
 Defining a raw query is useful when you want to query data from multiple tables or when you want to use a more complex query.
 You can find an example in the `getOrderUsingCustomerid` query in the `postgresql/index.graphql` file.
 </Admonition>

-In this section, you explored the GraphQL API and learned how to query data from the Neon database.
-You also learned how you can use StepZen to combine data from your Neon database with REST API or other GraphQL APIs, for example, when you want to connect with an authentication service.

 ## Conclusion

 In this guide, you have learned how to generate a GraphQL API from a Neon database.
 You have used StepZen, which offers GraphQL-as-a-Service and a CLI to generate GraphQL APIs from data sources such as databases and REST APIs.
 Using StepZen, you can quickly generate a GraphQL API from a Neon database and use it to query data from the database.
-Also, you looked at how StepZen translates queries to the GraphQL API into SQL queries that run on your Neon database.
+You also looked at how StepZen translates queries to the GraphQL API into SQL queries that run on your Neon database.

 You can find the complete code example [here](https://github.com/stepzen-dev/examples).